Productivity & Workflow

 How to Automate Repetitive Text Tasks and Save Hours Every Week

-By WTools TeamJanuary 28, 202610 min read
+By WTools Team·2026-01-28·10 min read

 Automation Solution

-2. Enter "Company Inc." → "Company LLC"
+2. Type "Company Inc." → "Company LLC"

-3. Click replace, copy results back
+3. Hit replace, copy the results back

-4. Time: 2 minutes
+4. Done in about 2 minutes

-Option 2: Text Editor (VS Code, Sublime, Notepad++)
+Option 2: Text editor (VS Code, Sublime, Notepad++)

 2. Press Ctrl+Shift+H (Find in Files)

-3. Enter find text and replace text
+3. Type your find text and replacement

 4. Click "Replace All"

-5. Time: 30 seconds
+5. Done in about 30 seconds

 # Windows PowerShell